PubInv/euler-notebook/README.md

 ## Purpose

-Euler Notebook seeks to make a useful math assistant for stylus-based tablets and other hand-written input means.
-Our goal is have an expert assistant looking over our shoulder and helping as we do math the way we otherwise normally do, including drawing diagrams, performing calculations, and producing proofs.
+Euler Notebook seeks to make an electronic notebook for doing math with an emphasis on stylus (handwritten) input, with an "expert assistant" typesetting formulas, verifying the work, and making helpful suggestions.
+The notebook should also allow writing prose, drawing diagrams, performing calculations, plotting results, etc.

+Math has been done for 300 years in a conventional way with convential syntax, typography, and style.
+Using Euler Notebook should feel like doing math on paper, only better.

 ## Governance

 Euler Notebook was created by David Jeschke, and he is the Invention Coach and "Benevelont Dictator For Now" of this project.
 The project is currently licensed under the [Affero GPL](https://www.gnu.org/licenses/agpl-3.0.en.html).
-We are actively seeking volunteers and contributors.
+We actively seek volunteers and contributors.

-## Principles

-Euler Notebook aims to uphold certain principles:
-1. Math has been done for 300 years in a conventional way with convential syntax, typography, and style.
-Using Euler Notebook should feel like doing math on paper, only better.
-2. There are powerful computer programming systems; Euler Notebook is not one of them.
-We are not attempting to create a programming system, but a math system.

 ## Supported Browsers and Devices

 For Euler Notebook we use the __Google Chrome__ browser on computers and devices.
 There is a good chance that Euler Notebook will not work properly on other browsers because we currently do not test them.

-As for devices with a stylus, we test with the __Apple iPad Pro__ (12.9" 3rd gen) and __Microsoft Surface Pro__ (6).
+As for devices with a stylus, we test with the __Apple iPad Pro__ (12.9" 3rd gen).
-Note that Google Chrome is not the default browser on either of these devices, so you will need to install it.
+Note that Google Chrome is not the default browser on this device, so you will need to install it.
+You need to turn off the iPad's Scribble feature when using Euler Notebook (Settings -> Apple Pencil -> Scribble).
+If you don't turn it off, then when writing quickly with the Apple Pen every other stroke will be dropped.
+Tip: If you would like a more paper-like feel when using the Apple Pencil with the iPad you might consider a [Paperlike screen protector](https://paperlike.com).

 We run the server on Apple Mac computers with the latest version of OS X.